Detective Pikachu (film): Critical response

 Writing for The Hollywood Reporter, Michael Rechtshaffen said, "Although the script ... tends to compartmentalize the comedy, action and emotional bits rather than organically blending them all together, Letterman's energetic direction manages to hold everything aloft."
 Alonso Duralde's mixed review for TheWrap describes the film as feeling "both ambitious and lazy, frenzied and sluggish".
 Peter Debruge of Variety was critical of the plot and the special effects: "Though consistent with the games ... the story of Detective Pikachu doesn't allow nearly enough Pokémon-related action, while the quality of the computer animation ... falls far short of the basic level of competency audiences have come to expect from effects movies."
 Debruge was also critical of the central pairing of Pikachu and Tim Goodman, saying the relationship lacks chemistry.
 Kate Erbland of Indiewire gave the film a mixed review, praising the "awe-inspiring" visuals but criticizing the messy plot, saying that "no amount of technical polish can detract from a thin narrative that confuses far more than it amuses", and complaining that many of the best jokes were in the trailer.

 Accolades

 Sequel

 In January 2019, months ahead of the release of Detective Pikachu, Legendary Entertainment announced that a sequel was already in development, with Oren Uziel signed on as screenwriter.
-However, on May 3, 2021, Smith said on a sequel: "I think we have to just kind of bury our hopes.
+However, on May 3, 2021, Justice Smith said regarding a potential sequel: "I think we have to just kind of bury our hopes.
 I don't think it's going to happen.
-I really hope so though.", while in October 2022, Kathryn Newton, admitted to being optimistic about a sequel, In February 2023, a representative from Legendary Entertainment said that a sequel is still "in active development."
-In March 2023, it was announced that Jonathan Krisel would direct the sequel and that Chris Galletta would rewrite the screenplay.
+I really hope so though".
+In February 2023, a representative from Legendary Entertainment said that a sequel is still "in active development".
+In March 2023, it was reported that Jonathan Krisel would direct the sequel and that Chris Galletta would write the screenplay.

+By 2024, journalists concluded that the sequel had gotten stuck in development hell.
+In January of that year, Justice Smith stated that he had not received any calls or updates from the studio.
+In August 2024, Game Freak suffered a data breach resulting in the theft of employees' personal data, as well as info regarding upcoming games.
+The leaked files also included major plot details for the sequel, titled The Great Detective Pikachu, and revealed that Jordan Vogt-Roberts was set to direct it.
+The studio had scheduled a release for 2024, but for unknown reasons, the movie did not materialize.
+Logan Moore of ComicBook.com concluded this suggested "the film fell apart internally and is no longer happening, or it could simply be on hold".